BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 The total aggregate limit you can extend to all of your sellers is limited by the Sales Credit limit on your own Master Agent account.

-Your total Sales Credit limit can be sub-divided across your sub-agents as you see fit.
+### Allocating Limits to your Sub-Agents

 These Sales credit Limit dictates how much each seller is able to sell (in Nu.).
 Once this limit is reached a seller can no longer sell tickets, until they remit all/part of the outstanding balance owing to you.

+You may allocate and sub-divide your account limits across your sub-agents as you see fit.

+> **EXAMPLE**
-For example, if your Master Agent Sales Credit Limit is Nu.10,000, then you can divide this aggregate limit across your sellers.
-If you have 5 sellers, then you can provide each of them with an Nu.2,000 limit.
+ if your Master Agent account is alloted Nu.100,000 in Sales Credit Limit and you have 5 sub-agents, you can provide each with Nu.20,000 credit limit.
+This enables your sub-agents to sell up to 20,000 in tickets before they have to remit their sales receipts to you.

 ## Sales Remittance Flow